yas789/wsp-backtracker/README.md

-# Final Year Project: Workflow Satisfiability & Constraint Manager
+# WSP Solver: Workflow Satisfiability & Constraint Manager

 This repository contains the code for my Final Year Project (FYP), which focuses on solving the **Workflow Satisfiability Problem (WSP)** with both a Fixed‑Parameter Tractable (FPT) backtracking algorithm and a SAT/CSP encoding using Google OR‑Tools.
 A Swing‑based GUI ties everything together in a simple wizard.

 ---